TuxVinyards/qqX/README.md

 ## How to Install

-qqX will work quite happily alongside quickgui or quickemu shortcuts.
+qqX will work happily alongside quickgui or any quickemu shortcuts.
 But these are not necessary.

 - Start by installing a full normal quickemu setup, if you don't already have a one, complete with all its components and all its dependencies, as in the instructions on the quickemu-project pages. <https://github.com/quickemu-project/quickemu>